The Apartment Amenities Renters Really Want

 - Pet-friendliness: Among the surveyed renters, 33 percent owned a pet, 67 percent reported interest in a community dog park, 54 percent in a community pet washing station, and 35 percent in dog treats in the lobby.

 Safety and security are significant concerns for homeowners and renters alike.
-Elizabeth Gibson, chief content officer for EZ Landlord Forms, notes, “Security is high on tenants’ lists of desired amenities.”
+Elizabeth Gibson, with EZ Landlord Forms, notes, “Security is high on tenants’ lists of desired amenities.”
 She specifically recommends some smart home features as being specifically desirable:

 Not all amenities are practical or necessary, but they sure are fun.
-Brian Davis, co-founder and lead real estate blogger at Spark Rental, is a real estate investor with 15 rental properties.
+Brian Davis, co-founder of Spark Rental, is a real estate investor with 15 rental properties.
 He notices consistent demand for some luxury amenities.

 With renting as popular an option as ever, apartment complexes are adding perks to bring people in the door.
 Before signing a lease, determine which are most important to you.